Yash-code349/datamonk-internship_projects/foundation/02_git/git_internals_summary.md

 Final Thoughts
 Before this, I used Git just for pushing and pulling code.
 But after exploring its internals, I now understand how it manages history and stores changes efficiently.
 It was interesting to peek inside Git’s engine room and realize how smart and lightweight it actually is.

-This summary helped me realize that Git is not just a tool, it concern about safely and Work quickly Done.
+This summary helped me realize that Git is not just a tool, it concern about safely and Work ethics.